vczh/tinymoe/README.md

 	cps (state) (continuation)
 	sentence move (enumerator) to the next
 		named block moving to the next
-			set field current value of enumerator to null set state to new continuation state of () if field body of enumerator <> null trap field body of enumerator of () untrap
-				set field body of enumerator to null else if field continuation of enumerator <> null trap continuation field continuation of enumerator of (null) untrap
+			if field body of enumerator <> null trap field body of enumerator of () with fall back enabled set field body of enumerator to null else if field continuation of enumerator <> null trap continuation field continuation of enumerator of (null) with fall back (field current yielding result of enumerator) restored else
-			else
 				exit block moving to the next
 			end

 			select field flag of state
 				case yielding return
-					set field current value of enumerator to field argument of state set field continuation of enumerator to field continuation of state reset continuation state state to null
+					set field current yielding result of enumerator to field argument of state set field continuation of enumerator to field continuation of state reset continuation state state to null
 				case yielding break
-					set field continuation of enumerator to null reset continuation state state to null
+					set field current yielding result of enumerator to null set field continuation of enumerator to null reset continuation state state to null
 				case null
-					set field continuation of enumerator to null case else
+					set field current yielding result of enumerator to null set field continuation of enumerator to null case else
 					fall into the previous trap